gargvishesh/druid/docs/multi-stage-query/index.md

 In the current release, the security model for the multi-stage query engine is:

-- All authenticated users are permitted to use the multi-stage query API if the [extension is loaded](#setup).
+- All authenticated users are permitted to use the multi-stage query engine in the UI and API if the [extension is loaded](#setup).
 However, without additional permissions, users are not able to issue queries that read or write Druid datasources or external data.
 - Queries that SELECT from a Druid datasource require the READ DATASOURCE permission on that datasource.
 - Queries that INSERT into a Druid datasource require the WRITE DATASOURCE permission on that